chrisvfritz/language_filter/README.md

 #### A filepath or string pointing to a filepath

-If you want to use your own YAML lists, there are two ways to do it.
+If you want to use your own lists, there are two ways to do it.

 Pass in a dynamically generated filepath (which is my preferred method):